evert/evert.github.com/_posts/2020/2020-01-02-h2-parallelism.md

 with what we got.
 We have access to HTTP/2 Server Push, and requests are cheap.

-Since HTTP/2, 'many, small HTTP endpoints' felt to me like it was the most elegant design, but do the numbers hold up?
-Some evidence would could really help.
+Since HTTP/2, 'many, small HTTP endpoints' felt to me like it was the most elegant design, but does the perforance hold up?
+Some evidence could really help.

 My goal for this performance test is fetch a collection of items in the